manuelcillero/pagetop-hljs/README.md

 }
 ```

-Now you can add code snippets on web pages:
+Now your module can add code snippets on web pages:

 ```rust
 use pagetop_hljs::prelude::*;